 We spent a few nights in paid lodgings.
 Most of these were the French equivalents of a B&B and are called Chambres-d’Hote.
 In larger towns, the Tourist Information Centers were helpful in finding a place to stay.
 Most of the proprietors spoke very little to no English, but with our primitive French and some arm waving, we had no problems.

 There was some precipitation on about half the days during our walk.
 It rarely rained long or hard, usually just light intermittent showers for a portion of the day.
 Temperatures were comfortable and, being near the coast, were relatively constant.
 Occasionally we would have muddy sections of trail due to the rain, but for the most part, the paths were well drained.
-We carried Go-Lite umbrellas and found them quite useful and frequently we had no need to put on rain gear to stay dry.
+We carried Go-Lite umbrellas and found them quite useful and frequently we had no need to put on rain gear to stay dry enough.

 This walk was mostly flat.
 There are a few small changes of elevation along bumpy sections of the coast, but nothing steep.
 We did a lot of beach walking, mostly in Normandy.
 The tidal swing along the Brittany coast is huge, so accessible beaches would come and go.
 The sand varied from quite firm to soft stuff difficult to walk through.
 We had some rocky sections, particularly on the lovely pink granite of the Rose Coast.

 Birding was decent on this trip.
 Coastal areas often have good species diversity as there are many habitats mixed together.
 We saw about 100 species, many of them almost on a daily basis, but no new life birds.
 On one day, we recorded 81 different species.